fastoch/DevOps_Full_Course/README.md

 We are running a single node cluster, a cluster with only one node for the control plane, and zero worker nodes.
 In a production environment, the control plane and the worker nodes should not be on the same machine (be it a VM or a physical machine).

-Now, we will create a multi-node cluster.
+Now, we will create a multi-node cluster, so that our control plane node and worker nodes live on separate locations.
+Of course, since we're using Kind, different locations means different pods instead of different VMs.

 13/27